kapy95/explaining-variants-ne/README.md

     4. Install the dependencies of the project by executing the following command: pip install -r requirements.txt
 5. Install any software related to use python jupyter notebooks (such as visual studio code) or use anaconda.
 6. Optional (required if you want to mine the rules for all cases): install JRE+7 and download the MINERful repository from here: https://github.com/Process-in-Chains/MINERful
-This is a video to help with the preparations: https://www.youtube.com/watch?v=oG-0JqnjRsc

 How to run the approach to obtain the prototypes and boundary cases for a given log using our approach:
 0. Make sure that the folders of the one drive link are inside the data folder